devashishlohani/stcae_pids/README.md

    Go to root location of this project in your terminal and run the following command

    `conda env create -f environment.yml`
+3. If there are errors, proceed with env.txt file.

+   Run the following command

+   `conda create --name stcae --file env.txt `

 3. Activate conda environment

    `source activate stcae`